openstack-archive/fuel-docs/pages/release-notes/v6-0/1040-hardware.rst

   See `LP1340414 <https://bugs.launchpad.net/bugs/1340414>`_.

 * Currently, all vboxnets are created as host-only networks;
-  this disables checking an Internet connectivity from the deployed cluster.
+  this disables checking Internet connectivity from the deployed cluster.
   We should set a vboxnet used for a Public network as a NAT-network.
   And don't forget to check against Ubuntu, MacOS X and any modern Windows.